AllKind/iptables-bash_completion/README.md

 ip[6]tables [TAB] to get you started.

+The environment variable **_IPT_OPT_STYLE** controls wether only long style options should be shown, or long and short style options.
+Setting it to 'long' (the default) will show only long style options, while any other value will result in both to be offered for completion.

 The environment variable **_IPT_OPTS_ON_START** controls what options are shown at the beginning.
 Setting it to 'actions' (the default) will list only actions (-A,-I, etc.)